 Data breach victims are more likely to become victims of other kinds of fraud, especially identity theft, according to Javelin Strategy & Research.
 Last year alone, new account fraud—when an account is created with a stolen identity—contributed to $17 billion in losses in the United States.

 Fortunately, Colgan had access to our company’s fraud center, which assigned fraud investigator Mark Fullbright to the case.
 He reassured Kelly that he would be able to put safeguards in place to monitor her credit and ensure that any fraudulent activity would be removed at once.
 He immediately:

 • Conducted a complete interview to determine what type of breach occurred

 • Placed a fraud alert on Colgan’s credit report

-• Enrolled her in Identity Theft 911’s fraud and credit monitoring program for one year to watch for additional fraud.
+• Enrolled her in IDT911’s fraud and credit monitoring program for one year to watch for additional fraud.